 Real life renovation involves weeks of dust and chaos, sleepless nights, and stressful check writing.
 Even if you aren’t renovating DIY style, the headaches from contractors, subcontractors, permit pulling, and architectural review boards are REAL.

-In my own experience, it is the daily work, the disciplined commitment to daily transformation that eventually leads to mindfulness, peacefulness, and freedom.
+In my own experience, it is the daily work, the re-learning and un-learning, the humiliations, and the disciplined commitment to daily transformation that eventually lead to mindfulness, peacefulness, and freedom.

-It isn’t a one and done job and then coasting; rather, you keep at it, keep stumbling and relearning, and keep finding yourself at different places on a spiral.
+It isn’t a one and done job and then coasting; rather, you keep at it, you keep stumbling and discovering greater humility, and you keep rediscovering yourself at different places on a spiral.

 And let’s be honest.
-The work is never really complete.
+The work is never truly complete.
 As soon as one area is done, the roof begins to leak or your needs change or funds run out.

-But when you hold it all loosely while staying anchored in what matters most, miracles, serendipity, and blessings arrive.
-I don’t understand the mechanics of how this works, I only know I want to stay within the flow.
+But when you hold it all rather loosely, all the while staying anchored in what matters most, then somehow miracles, serendipity, and blessings arrive.
+I don’t understand the mechanics of how this works; I only know I want to stay within the flow.

 Bedding is PIU BELLE…Options HERE.